Zachary Levi: Acting

+After a nearly two-year hiatus from acting, Levi starred in a supporting role in Kevin Macdonald's 2021 legal drama, The Mauritanian.
+Levi also played the role of Kurt Warner in the biographical sports drama American Underdog that same year.
+In 2023, he reprised his role as Billy Batson in Shazam!
+Fury of the Gods, played the character of Terrence Tango-Torrez in Spy Kids: Armageddon opposite Gina Rodriguez and voiced Rocky in Chicken Run: Dawn of the Nugget, replacing Mel Gibson.
+In 2024, Levi starred in the film adaptation of Harold and the Purple Crayon, playing a grown-up version of the titular character.
+In 2025, Levi portrayed the author Scott LeRette, the father of a child with osteogenesis imperfecta, in The Unbreakable Boy.
+Also in 2025, Levi portrayed the character of Bert Smith, a charming, silver-tongued, and opportunistic wildcatter who initially appears self-centered but undergoes a transformation.
+He is an intelligent and resourceful hustler who becomes an unlikely ally to Sarah Rector, ultimately being changed by her strong faith and determination to protect her land in the film Sarah's Oil.

 Music

 In April 2010, Katharine McPhee released a preview of a music video to cinemas for her single "Terrified".
-Levi duets with her on the song (which was re-recorded; the original album version features Jason Reeves) and appears in the music video singing with McPhee.
+Levi and McPhee have a duet on the song (which was re-recorded; the original album version features Jason Reeves) and appears in the music video singing with McPhee.
 On May 3, 2010, the song was previewed on the Entertainment Weekly website and made available for purchase on iTunes.
-The full video premiered May 7, 2010 on the music video website Vevo.
+The full video premiered May 7, 2010, on the music video website Vevo.
 Levi financed Kendall Payne's album Grown after she was dropped by her label, Capitol Records.

-On the soundtrack of the movie Tangled, Levi sings "I See the Light" (with costar Mandy Moore) and "I've Got a Dream".
-In honor of the Oscar nomination for Best Original Song, Levi and Moore performed "I See the Light" at the 83rd Academy Awards.
+On the soundtrack of the film Tangled, Levi sings "I See the Light" (with costar Mandy Moore) and "I've Got a Dream".
+For the film receiving a Oscar for Best Original Song nomination, Levi and Moore performed "I See the Light" at the 83rd Academy Awards.
 Levi has also been a guest member of Band from TV, a band made up of actors from various American television shows.
+On December 21, 2023, Levi performed Jolly Holiday from the 1964 film Mary Poppins on the primetime CBS special Dick Van Dyke: 98 Years of Magic.

+Producing

+Levi launched a production company called Wyldwood Productions in 2020.
+Director Zach Ramelan directed two narrative short films for the studio in 2020: Freelancer in February and The Statement starring Levi in May.
+In 2023, the studio co-produced the sixty-second episode of The FilmUp Podcast which is about Levi's life, career, and future plans.
+Wyldwood will release its first theatrical feature film, Sarah's Oil, in partnership with Metro-Goldwyn-Mayer in 2025.